reemehab/reemehab/README.md

 # Hi there, I'm Reem  👋
 ## A computer science student,software developer, and problem solver!!

-- 🌱 I’m currently working on an android mobile application project.
-- 🥅 2022 Goals: Learn more about machine learning & deep learning .
-- ⚡ Fun fact: I could eat sushi everyday for the rest of my life
 - 📫 How to reach me reemehab9732@gmail.com
 - 👯 I love connecting with different people so if you want to say hi, I'll be happy to meet you more!